nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 41 - The Arrival.md

 ### Scene 4: The Timing

 - **Key Event:** An aged, warrior-hardened Angelica prepares to engage the enemy.
-  - _Character Defining Moment:_ **Angelica Vance** — She shifts from a survivor to an aggressor, ready for violence.
+  - _Character Defining Moment:_ **Angelica Ward** — She shifts from a survivor to an aggressor, ready for violence.
-  - _Key Dialog:_ **Angelica Vance:** "Right on time. ...
+  - _Key Dialog:_ **Angelica Ward:** "Right on time. ...
 Target the flagship.
 Ramming speed."

 ---